core-wg/resource-directory/draft-ietf-core-resource-directory.md

 </rd-group>;rt="core.rd-group";ct="40 TBD64 TBD504"
 ~~~~

+A user can introspect the server
+for implementation information to ease debugging
-At the same location where URI discovery happens,
+by using the URI discovery address
-a user who wants to debug interoperability issues can ask for additional information
+as described in {{RFC6690}} Section 4.
-that might be available about the server
+Information about the used software
-using generic resource discovery techniques.
-That information would typically be stored in an implementation information link
+would typically be stored in an implementation information link
 (as described in {{?I-D.bormann-t2trg-rel-impl}}):

 ~~~~